-We believe that our existing capital resources will be sufficient to fund our current operations into 2018.
 We anticipate that we will continue to generate losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products.
-We expect that we will require additional capital to fund our operations and complete our ongoing and planned clinical studies, and funding may not be available to us on acceptable terms or at all.
-We expect to finance future cash needs through equity or debt financings, strategic collaborations, or grants.
+We may require additional capital to fund our operations and complete our ongoing and planned clinical studies, and funding may not be available to us on acceptable terms or at all.
+We expect to satisfy future cash needs through existing capital balances or, if necessary, through equity or debt financings, strategic collaborations, or grants.
 If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may be required to delay, limit, reduce the scope of, or terminate one or more of our clinical studies, research and development programs or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.